Jobcentre Plus: Changes to the service (2011–2018)

+During 2003, the DWP began to use Post Office accounts for the payment of benefits, a process that became fully operational at the beginning of the 2005 financial year.
+The accounts were licensed and the electronic benefits transfer banking engine was provided by the company JP Morgan Europe.
+Prior to these services the banking facility was provided by Citibank.
+In 2012, the payment system for benefits was streamlined, with all payments made into bank, building society or Post Office accounts, and the use of Girocheques was phased out by early 2013.

-Alongside these changes, Jobcentre Plus has also changed the way in which claims to benefits are processed.
-In the past, claimants contacted their local benefits office, were asked to manually complete the appropriate forms, and then booked an interview with an adviser in order to discuss work related issues (as appropriate) and submit the benefits claim for processing.
-The new system instead asks individuals to call a Jobcentre Plus call centre, where claim details are taken over the phone and entered directly to the computer system by the call agent.
-From summer 2012 new claimants with Internet access are strongly encouraged to make their claim online, and interview details were then sent to the claimant by text message.
-Customers are then asked to attend an interview at their local jobcentre to discuss work issues with an adviser, and finalise their claim, provide relevant signatures and proof of ID and address.
+Jobcentre Plus also changed the way in which claims to benefits were processed.
+In earlier years, claimants had been required to contact their local benefits office, asked to manually complete the appropriate forms, and then booked an interview with an adviser to discuss any work-related issues and submit a benefits claim for processing.
+The new system instead asked individuals to telephone a Jobcentre Plus call centre, where claim details were taken over the phone and entered directly onto the computer system by the call agent.
+From summer 2012 new claimants with Internet access were strongly encouraged to make their claim online, and interview details were then sent to the claimant by text message.
+Customers were then asked to attend an interview at their local Jobcentre to discuss work issues with an adviser, and finalise their claim, provide relevant signatures and proof of ID and address.

-The processing of benefits claims has also changed, so that they are processed at a smaller number of larger Benefit Centres rather than local benefit offices and jobcentres.

-During 2003, the DWP commenced the use of Post Office accounts for the payment of benefits, a process fully operational at the beginning of the financial year in 2005.
-The accounts are licensed and the electronic benefits transfer banking engine are provided by the company JP Morgan Europe.
-Prior to these services the banking facility were provided by Citibank.
-As of 2012, the payment system for benefits is being streamlined, and all payments will now be made into bank, building society or Post Office accounts, and the use of Girocheques was phased out by early 2013.

-In 2012, the DWP announced a "trailblazer" scheme under which all new job seekers on Merseyside would be required to claim benefits online rather than in person at a Jobcentre Plus branch.
-This announcement was met with concern by Liverpool Wavertree MP Luciana Berger as well as chiefs at the Public and Commercial Services union and a member of Liverpool Council's cabinet.
-This was a partial pilot scheme for one part of the new Universal Credit benefit, which is replacing the income-based Jobseeker's Allowance and Employment Support Allowance, plus Child Tax Credit, Working Tax Credit, Income Support and Housing Benefit.
+In 2012, the DWP announced a pilot scheme under which all new job seekers in Merseyside were required to claim benefits online rather than in person at a Jobcentre Plus branch.
+This announcement was met with concern by Liverpool Wavertree MP Luciana Berger as well as the heads of the Public and Commercial Services Union and one member of Liverpool Council's cabinet.
+This was a partial pilot scheme for one part of the Universal Credit benefit, which replaced the income-based Jobseeker's Allowance and Employment Support Allowance, plus Child Tax Credit, Working Tax Credit, Income Support and Housing Benefit.
 The changeover commenced in October 2013.

+The processing of benefits claims also changed at this time.
+Previously they had been processed at local benefit offices and jobcentres, but this practice was modernised so that they were processed at a smaller number of larger Benefit Centres.

-The Work Programme was introduced in 2011, and is mandatory for all jobseekers from nine months onwards.
-Unlike the previous New Deal scheme which offered the choices of: training, help in setting up a business, unpaid work placement in a field appropriate to the jobseeker, the work program requires that jobseekers must take unpaid work experience in a discount shop or similar big business retail.
-This has led to much controversy regarding the inflexibility and lack of choices in the scheme.
+The Work Programme was introduced in 2011, and was mandatory for all jobseekers from nine months onwards.
+Unlike the previous New Deal scheme which offered the choices of: training, help in setting up a business, or unpaid work placement in a field appropriate to the jobseeker, the Work Program required jobseekers to take unpaid work experience with local employers as designated by the Jobcentre.
+This led to much controversy regarding the inflexibility and lack of choices in the scheme.